After a three-month hiatus from travelling spent at home, working my ass off to try to save money, I was well and truly ready to hit the road again.

 We spent our first afternoon in Ubud at the Sacred Monkey Forest.

-A perfect place to wander round and take pictures of some very photogenic monkeys.
+A perfect place to wander around and snap a few pictures of some very photogenic monkeys.

 We did, however, get caught in a tropical downpour and ended up spending a lot of our time in the monkey forest sheltering from the rain.
 We definitely learnt to NEVER leave your accommodation in Bali without waterproof jackets, because you will be surprised with torrential rain at the most unexpected moments.